maxman3789/Team-Profile-Generator/README.md

 An app for Creating an HTML page of a Team with options for a Manager, an Engineer, and an Intern.
 Here is a video walkthrough of the process: [Click Here](https://www.youtube.com/embed/Q2s80tO5js8)

-Here is another video using npm run test:
+Here is another video using npm run test: [Click Here](https://www.youtube.com/watch?v=2RJu7NPm4PI)

 ## User Story